JuKoWi/hotcent_fork_dipole/README.md

 # Hotcent

-Calculating one- and two-center Slater-Koster integrals, based on parts of the [Hotbit](https://github.com/pekkosk/hotbit/) code.
+*Hotcent* is a tool for generating tight-binding parameter files starting from atomic DFT calculations with spherical confinement Hotcent was originally based on parts of the [Hotbit]( https://github.com/pekkosk/hotbit/) code but has evolved considerably since then.

 The development of Hotcent was started as part of the following study:

 M. Van den Bossche, J. Chem.
 Phys.
 A. **2019**, 123 (13), 3038-3045
 [(doi)](https://dx.doi.org/10.1021/acs.jpca.9b00927).